About Youth Academy

 Upon registration there is a $20 registration fee.
 All registration fees are due upon enrollment.
 This fee is non-refundable.

 BADA prides itself on providing students with the experience of professional, quality performances.
 The performance fee include costuming, venue, and technical fees such as lighting and sound.
 The non-refundable performance fee of $75.00 PER STUDENT.
-Performance fees are due no later than February 15, 2017

 The Performance fee will not be paid in the same method as tuition.
 When you are ready to pay your performance fee you must take the following steps in order to ensure your account is properly credited.

 Contact the Parent Liaison via e-mail at email@example.com with Subject PERFORMANCE FEE.
 Provide your students name and the date you will like to pay the fee.
 (If you are not paying in full please include the amount you are paying toward your fee.)